On June 10, 2020, OneOp hosted the latest webinar in our ongoing Sexual Behavior in Children & Youth Series.

 - Jasmine defined relationship violence and shared some common warning signs to look out for.
 She also discussed the various forms that abuse can take, such as verbal/emotional, physical, sexual, financial, stalking, and digital abuse.

 - She spoke on the mission of Break the Cycle and the work they implement within their community response by meeting youth and teens where they are.
 This includes allowing youth to teach adults about the latest lingo and the newest social media platforms that youth and teens are using and connecting over.

 - eTag, or End Tech Abuse Across Generations, is a project of Break the Cycle that aims to provide technical assistance, resources, and support to address the use and misuse of technology in sexual assault, domestic violence, dating violence, and stalking youth may experience.

-- The online training that eTag provides includes guides for resources on cyber safety plans, digital evidence collection guides, and legal info on non-consensual sharing of intimate images.
+- The online training that eTag provides includes guides for resources on cyber safety plans, digital evidence collection guides, and legal info on the non-consensual sharing of intimate images.

 Archived Viewing and CE Credit Info

 If you happened to miss the live webinar, the archived recording of this Sexual Behavior in Children & Youth training is available on the event page here.
 Free Continuing Education Credits for this event are still available for licensed social workers, professional counselors, case managers, certified family life educators, and family therapists.
 These CE credits will be available to obtain through June 10th, 2022.